How to enable hardware virtualization in UEFI (BIOS) on Windows 11

 8. Click the Restart button.

-10. Select the “Virtualization Technology,” “Intel Virtual Technology,” or “SVM Mode option.”
-(The feature name will also depend on the device manufacturer).
+10. Select the “Virtualization Technology,” “Intel Virtual Technology,” or “SVM Mode option” (the feature name will also depend on the device manufacturer).

-11. Enable the virtualization feature.
+11. Enable the virtualization feature on the motherboard.

 12. Save the UEFI (BIOS) settings (usually by pressing the F10 key).

-Enable UEFI (BIOS) virtualization on Windows 11 from boot
+Enable virtualization inside UEFI (BIOS) from boot

 To enable virtualization by booting into the UEFI firmware on Intel or AMD motherboards, use these steps: